steinbergnet/draft-steinberg-igp-ucmp/draft-steinberg-igp-ucmp.md

 even if the total available capacity would be sufficient to carry all traffic without loss.

-There can be many reasons why paths might not be equal, one or more links in a bundle of links may have failed, or the physical rollout of links in the network was simply not possible in exactly symmetrical fashion due to economic or availability constraints.
+There can be many reasons why paths might not be equal: one or more links in a bundle of links may have failed, or the physical rollout of links in the network was simply not possible in exactly symmetrical fashion due to economic or availability constraints.
 Emerging